 Child Life Program

-- Play time to promote continued growth and development either in the playroom or at the bedside.
+- Age appropriate play to promote continued growth and development, in play spaces or at the child’s bedside

-- Special events and celebrations such as birthday parties and holiday events.
-Animal-Assisted Therapy (dogs and cats) visits are also coordinated through our program.
+- Special events and celebrations, like birthday parties and holiday events.
+We also coordinate animal-assisted therapy (dogs and cats) visits